Cambodia Highlights

 This morning you will leave the coast behind you with a transfer back to Phnom Penh.
 After a relaxing afternoon, take a picturesque sunset cruise along the Mekong, the best vantage point for a view of the city.

 Phnom Penh is a small but attractive city that can be explored on foot or from the back of a tuk tuk.
 Your guide will take you to visit the Royal Palace, home to Cambodia’s Royal Family (and also to a small ice-cream shop if that proves necessary!).
 You will also stop at one of the many pleasant cafes that line the Mekong River in the centre of town.
-Depending on the age of your children, you may also want to visit the Tuol Sleng.
-This is a museum on the site of a former Khmer Rouge prison.
-The exhibits are grisly but a visit can provide a fascinating insight into this traumatic period of Cambodia’s history.
+Depending on the age of your children, this afternoon you may also want to visit the Killing Fields or the site of Tuol Sleng.
+The latter is a museum on the site of a former Khmer Rouge prison; the exhibits are grisly but a visit can provide a fascinating insight into this traumatic period of Cambodia’s history.

 Transfer to the airport for your flight home.